KXFN: History

 On October 1, 2014, KXFN changed to a music/talk format with multiple styles of shows, offering music of different genres as well as comedy talk content.
 That lasted until the following March, when TalkSTL.com began leasing the airtime on KXFN, once again restoring the previous sports talk format.
 By that December, TalkSTL.com's parent company, Markel Radio Group, bought and began programming KFNS, which had fallen silent the previous November after "Grand Slam Sports" went into bankruptcy.
-Markel would then relaunch a new version of "590 The Fan", moving some of the staff and programming over from KXFN.
+Markel then relaunched a new version of "590 The Fan", moving some of the staff and programming over from KXFN.
 After a brief simulcast on both stations, KXFN fell silent on December 19, 2015.

 On August 1, 2016, the Salem Media Group announced the $190,000 purchase of KXFN through "Grand Slam Sports" bankruptcy receiver Detalus Consulting, pairing it with the recently purchased and relaunched WSDZ.
 Salem was able to secure FM translators for KXFN and WSDZ as part of the FCC's AM Revitalization Translator Waiver Period.

 On January 6, 2017, KXFN returned to the air and launched a health and wellness talk format, branded as "1380 The Pulse".
-The health talk format would last less than a year.
-On October 16, 2017, KXFN changed to conservative talk, branded as "The Answer."
-WSDZ, which had been carrying Salem's conservative talk line-up, would simultaneously flip to urban gospel.
+The health talk format lasted less than a year.
+On October 16, 2017, KXFN changed to conservative talk, branded as "The Answer".
+WSDZ, which had been carrying Salem's conservative talk line-up, simultaneously flipped to urban gospel.

-On November 14, 2019, the station was sold to Immaculate Heart Media, Inc., and would adopt Relevant Radio's Spanish language programming.
+On November 14, 2019, the station was sold to Immaculate Heart Media, Inc., and adopted Relevant Radio's Spanish language programming.

-On February 7, 2023, KXFN, under new ownership of The Lutheran Church - Missouri Synod, closed on its purchase of KXFN from Relevant Radio and changed programming to a format of sacred music.
+On February 6, 2023, the Lutheran Church – Missouri Synod purchased KXFN from Relevant Radio for $570,000 and changed programming to a simulcast of the daytime broadcast and nighttime live stream of KFUO, the synod's other radio station.